 Cauliflower rice is a surprisingly simple dish to make.
 All you need is a head of fresh cauliflower and either a box grater or a food processor to pulverize it.

 Then get the other ingredients ready, and it becomes a quick stir fry.
-Start by sauteeing jumbo shrimp over medium-high heat in either a nonstick or cast iron pan.
+Start by sautéing jumbo size shrimp over medium-high heat in either a nonstick or cast iron pan.
+Make sure you thaw the shrimp completely beforehand.

 They’ll only need a minute per side if that before you remove them from the pan.
 You want to avoid overcooking the shrimp because they’ll become chewy.